AnaMac3/42-CPP_Module_03/README.md

           return *this;
         }

+### Polymorphism and Virtual Functions
-- **Polymorphism and Virtual Functions**: To allow a function to be overridden and used poymorphically (via pointers or references to the base class) it must be marked as ***virtual*** in the base class:
+To allow a function to be overridden and used poymorphically (via pointers or references to the base class) it must be marked as ***virtual*** in the base class:

         class BaseClass
         {